-Australasian Ceramic Society
+The Australasian Ceramic Society Scholarship (L)

-- V Up to \$400 pa - T 1 year renewable for the duration of the course subject to satisfactory progress - C Permanent residence in Australia and eligibility for admission to Year 1 of the full-time degree course in Ceramic Engineering
+- Up to \$400 pa - 1 year renewable for the duration of the course subject to satisfactory progress

+Applicants must be eligible for admission to year 1 of the full-time degree course in ceramic engineering.
+Applications normally close at the end of January.